Remote Learning Tips

 - Get to know Blackboard now

 - Blackboard is the learning management system that CCRI uses for online instruction and communication.
 Students can access course materials their professors make available and may participate in class discussions online.
 We’ve got you covered with everything you need to know about Blackboard, including video tutorials.
+This handy guide can also be useful as you continue to learn everything Blackboard has to offer.

 - Shhh… Find a quiet place to take your classes